 Efforts to bring the new Disney experiences to CHOC began in fall 2018, when the health system was invited to participate in the initiative.

 “In the following year and a half or so, a flurry of activity would take place as the teams readied to bring the installations to CHOC: visits by CHOC leaders to Disney’s concept lab to provide feedback, discussions focused on which features would be best for the campus; multiple site visits to select the perfect location for each installation; a close review of structural needs for the installation; and more,” says Patrice Poidmore, associate vice president of corporate and community engagement for the CHOC Foundation.

-By January 2020, the first set of magic windows were unveiled at CHOC’s newly completed Thompson Autism Center.
+By January 2020, the first set of magic windows were unveiled at CHOC’s newly completed Thompson Autism and Neurodevelopmental Center.
 Located a few blocks from the main hospital campus, the center’s installations featured colors, images and videos carefully selected to be considerate of the needs of patients with autism.

 But before any additional installations could occur, the COVID-19 crisis mounted in Orange County and beyond, prompting significant changes to visitor policies at CHOC and a delay in the installation.

 As the pandemic continued, the installation was twice rescheduled – in July and September 2020 – again due to rising COVID-19 numbers in Southern California.